tericcabrel/snipcode/packages/database/README.md

-# Sharingan Common
+# Sharingan Database

-This package holds utilities functions that can be used in the Backend or Frontend application
+This package contains all the entities and data access layer that can be used in the Backend or Lambda functions

 ## Tech Stack
 * Node.js